-Subsection 5.
-In the event that mediation is unsuccessful in resolving the grievance, the grievance may be forwarded to the Superintendent within 5 working days after mediation had ended.
-The Superintendent shall have 10 working days to respond to the grievance.
+Section 3.
+In the event that mediation is unsuccessful in resolving the grievance, the grievance may be forwarded to the Superintendent within 5 business days after mediation had ended.
+The Superintendent shall have 20 business days to respond to the grievance.

-Subsection 6.
-The following rules shall apply to the filing of grievances:
+Section 4.
+The following rules shall apply to the filing of grievances and request for arbitration:

 - A. Time limits may be extended by mutual agreement. - B. A grievance not advanced to the next higher step within the time limit provided, shall be deemed permanently withdrawn as having been settled on the basis of the decision most recently given.
-Failure on the part of the Employer's representative to answer within the time limit set forth in any step will entitle the employee to the next step.
+Failure on the part of the Employer's representative to answer within the time limit set forth in any step will entitle the employee to the next step. - C. An appointed authority may replace any titled position in the grievance procedure, provided that such appointee has full authority to act in the capacity of the person being replaced. - D. The cost of the arbitrator, including all applied expenses, shall be shared equally by the Employer and the Association.
+In the event one party requests a transcript, the requesting party shall pay the costs of such.
+In the event both parties so request, the cost shall be equally split.